aws/ota-for-aws-iot-embedded-sdk/MISRA.md

 #### Rule 21.3
 _Ref 21.3.1_

 - MISRA C-2012 Rule 21.3 prohibits the use of malloc and free from stdlib.h because of undefined behavior.
-The design for our OTA library is to let user choose whether they want to pass buffers to us or not.
-Dynamic allocation is used only when they do not provide these buffers.
-    Further, we have unit tests with memory, and address sanitizer enabled to ensure we're not leaking or free memory that's not dynamically allocated.
+The library has checks in place to make sure that the memory is allocated before accessing it.
+Additionally, the library makes sure that the memory is written to before it is read from thereby not returning garbage data.
+Furthermore, the library is tested with address sanitizer to verify that memory being freed has been dynamically allocated and that there is no memory leak.
+After free-ing the memory pointed to by a pointer, the pointer is changed to NULL to prevent use-after-free bugs.

 _Ref 21.3.2_